Festival Academy Budapest 2017, Day 2

 I found the (implicit) Scherzo just as excellent as the opening movement.
 This made me realize one particular feature in this ensemble: here, perfect unanimity, perfection in a unified, a perfect match in every aspect of playing is not (or not always / necessarily) a priority, maybe not even desired.
 My observation: in the first bars, each instrument presents itself with a short, 4-bar solo.
 Many quartets will try making these solos sound as much the same as possible, demonstrating discipline and uniformity.

 Here, in that initial “presentation”, each of the artists was allowed to express his or her own character, temperament.
 Only in the course of the movement, the musicians reached a “consensus”, a “synthesis”.
-In particular, I noted that Katalin Kokas often appeared to be the driving force: her “introduction” (but also solos later in the movement) was the most energetic one, was a tad faster, more “pushing” than her colleagues—but not to a degree that this would have caused the impression if a divergent interpretation.
+In particular, I noted that Katalin Kokas often appeared to be the driving force: her “introduction” (but also solos later in the movement) was the most energetic one, was a tad faster, more “pushing” than her colleagues.
+However, not to a degree that this would have caused the impression if a divergent interpretation.
 It was rather that the ensemble allowed for individual expressions within the boundaries of their interpretation, making it particularly colorful, vivid.

 Adagio molto e mesto